Daena by Amok©

 During the decade she was confined in the Maidenvault, Daena quickly became known as the Defiant, for she was the most restless of the three sisters.
 She escaped her confinements trice, disguised as either a servant or one of the small folk.
-During the end of Baelor's reign, Daena even contrived to get pregnant, and gave birth to a bastard son whom she named Daemon in late 170 AC She refused to name the father, who was suspected, and eventually revealed, to have been her cousin, Prince Aegon.
+During the end of Baelor's reign, Daena even contrived to get pregnant, and in late 170 AC she gave birth to a bastard son whom she named Daemon after her grandfather.
+She refused to name the father, who was suspected, and eventually revealed, to have been her cousin, Prince Aegon.
 Daemon's father was not revealed until 182 AC.

 The birth of Daena's son led to a fast by King Baelor I. He fasted for forty days, taking only water and a little bit of bread.
 On the forty-first day of his fast, he was found collapsed before the altar of the Mother.
 After Baelor's death in 171 AC, there were some amongst the smallfolk and the lords who felt that the Iron Throne should now pass to Daena, as she was Aegon III's eldest surviving child.
 However, Daena had been isolated for a decade in the Maidenvault, which had left her and her sisters without powerful allies.
 In addition, the memories of the Dance of the Dragons and the last time a woman sat the Iron Throne left many leery of the idea of a woman on the throne.
 As well, Daena was seen by many as being wild, unmanageable, and wanton (due to her giving birth to a bastard son the year before, while still refusing to name the father).
 The precedents of the Great Council of 101 AC and the Dance of the Dragons were cited, and the claims of Daena and her sisters were set aside.
 So, the crown passed to their uncle, Viserys II Targaryen.